I'm 19 and was 6 weeks pregnant when I decided on a medical abortion at a Marie Stopes clinic

 It got to the point where I was crying in the car from my pains and I was sick in the car.
 Not very attractive.
 However, this didn't last very long! about an hour or so.
 Trust me it's not the worst pain.

-When I arrived back home I was worrying because I hadn't started to bleed, but the pains had stopped.
+When I arrived back home I was worried because I hadn't started to bleed, but the pains had stopped.

 I began to bleed about two hours after.

 I decided to just sit on the toilet until the worst had passed.
 I can tell you, it is not the most pleasant of situations.
-I passed hand fulls of blood and several clots.
+I passed handfuls of blood and several clots.
 The bleeding did begin to decrease once the pregnancy had been lost.